Does My State Regulate PFAS Chemicals in Drinking Water?

 Christina Liu, B.S., Science Team, and Analies Dyjak, M.A., Head of Policy

 States are responding to the nationwide PFAS crisis by implementing testing or removal requirements in municipal tap water.
 Per and Polyfluoroalkyl Substances (PFAS) have been detected in an increasingly alarming number of municipalities across the United States.
 Recent studies indicate that 200 million Americans drink tap water contaminated with PFAS chemicals.
-There are currently no federal regulations that require water providers to address this harmful tap water contaminant.

 What Are PFAS And Why Are They a Concern?